Ari Anjala

 Ari Anjala (born 31 May 1958) is a Finnish orienteering competitor, three times medalist in the relay at the World Orienteering Championships.

 He received a silver medal in the relay event in 1979, a bronze medal in 1981, and a bronze medal in 1991.

 Anjala and orienteer Outi Borgenström have a son, Topi Anjala, who is also an orienteer.

+Anjala won the Jukola relay in 1977.